 Her discography includes a chamber music project: Ravel- Intimate Masterpieces released on the Oberlin Music label and distributed by Naxos America, and live recordings of Henry VIII and Euryanthe, both of which are available on Itunes and Amazon.

-Honors and Awards for Ellie Dehn have included being a National Grand Finalist in the Met (MONCA) Competition, First Place in the Gerda Lissner Competition, top prizes in the Licia Albanese/ Elardo International Opera competitions.
-In 2007 Miss Dehn was also a winner of the George London Competition and was subsequently chosen to do a joint recital with the legendary bass-baritone Samuel Ramey.
+Honors and awards include first place in the Gerda Lissner Competition, top prizes in the Licia Albanese and Elardo International Opera Competitions, and a Grand Finalist in the Metropolitan Opera’s National Council Auditions.
+In 2007, Ms. Dehn was also a winner of the George London Competition and was subsequently chosen to do a joint recital with the legendary bass-baritone Samuel Ramey.